Skip to main content

 Where Was I?

 So, how did we get here?
 Well, around the first of the year all the contractors we'd been working with had finished up their work.
 The kitchen is now done.
 The en suite bathroom is done too.
 The main bathroom has a functional shower and the garage has doors.
 The house has heat.
 The house does NOT have gaping holes in the walls or ceilings.
-Save an occasional visit from the electrician, the remaining work (patching prepping, priming and painting) is all on us.
+Save an occasional visit from the electrician, the remaining work (patching, prepping, priming, and painting) is all on us.

 We still need to install a cabinet panel on the front of the dishwasher and sort out the breaker for the microwave, but it's otherwise fully functional.
 We've even added the first piece of our granddaughter's daycare art to the front of the refrigerator!